Research - Laboratory/Non-Laboratory, Staff/Administrative

 Perform related duties as required.

-Bachelor's degree in biology, public health or other relevant area of study and two years of experience as a Research Study Coordinator OR equivalent education/experience.
+A Bachelor's degree in a relevant academic area AND two years of experience as a Research Study Coordinator OR equivalent education/experience.

-Must be comfortable obtaining and processing human biological samples.
+Must be comfortable working with human biological samples.

 CONDITIONS OF EMPLOYMENT